 The Doctor of Physical Therapy (DPT) program will prepare the student as an entry-level physical therapist that can work in any practice setting upon graduation and licensure.
 Course content will be offered through innovative teaching and learning that integrates current technologies in a new building designed specifically for health sciences education.
 The DPT program will focus on developing the important skills of critical thinking, and application of evidence-based practice, for optimizing patient outcomes within the context of compassionate care delivery.
 The Murphy Deming College of Health Sciences will have an emphasis on interprofessional education, meaning students from various health professions will work collaboratively in class and lab settings.
 Interprofessional activities will extend to opportunities for service to the local and regional community.
-Mary Baldwin College is seeking accreditation of a new physical therapist education program from the Commission on Accreditation in Physical Therapy Education.
+Mary Baldwin College has been granted Candidate for Accreditation status by the Commission on Accreditation in Physical Therapy Education.

 The DPT is a post baccalaureate entry-level professional doctoral degree.
 Applicants must have completed a bachelor’s degree prior to matriculation into the program.
 Students will be required to complete a full-time curriculum over slightly more than three years (nine semesters).
 The DPT student must successfully complete each didactic year prior to matriculation to the clinical education course that follows.
 Students will complete two shorter full-time clinical experiences during the program at the completion of the first and second years of didactic course work to help integrate course content into the clinical setting.
 Two longer clinical experiences of 14 and 16 weeks will be completed during the final year of the program leading to achievement of entry-level practice skills.
 Students will complete clinical experiences in outpatient orthopedics and in a setting treating medically ill and complex patients.
 There will be opportunities for specialty rotations such as pediatrics, sports medicine, manual therapy practice, neuro rehab, and aquatics.
 Successful completion of the terminal clinical practicum sequence and evidence of meeting the competencies for entry-level physical therapy practice must be met in order to graduate.